 7. The NWDAF derives requested analytics.

-8. The NWDAF provide requested NF load analytics to the NF, using either the Nnwdaf_AnalyticsInfo_Response or Nnwdaf_AnalyticsSubscription_Subscribe response, depending on the service used in step 1.
+8. The NWDAF provide requested NF load analytics to the NF along with the corresponding Validity Period, using either the Nnwdaf_AnalyticsInfo_Response or Nnwdaf_AnalyticsSubscription_Subscribe response, depending on the service used in step 1.

 9-11.
-If at step 1 the NF has subscribed to receive continuous reporting of NF load analytics, the NWDAF may generate new analytics and provide them to the NF upon reception of notification of new NF load information from OAM.
+If at step 1 the NF has subscribed to receive continuous reporting of NF load analytics, the NWDAF may generate new analytics and provide them along with the Validity Period to the NF upon reception of notification of new NF load information from OAM.